amd-zhaofeng/SummarizationAdaptor/Design_Document.md

 However, the Length Ratio for both models remains excessively high (1347.67% and 1356.81% respectively), far exceeding the ideal summary length proportion.
 This suggests that the configured maximum token length may be too generous, causing the models to generate verbose summaries.
 Although the adapter model shows a slight improvement in this aspect (1347.67% vs 1356.81%), the difference is minimal, indicating that length control remains a key area for future optimization.

-Overall, these results are encouraging, proving that even with limited training samples, the adapter method can effectively enhance the summarization performance of large language models.
+Overall, these results proved that even with limited training samples, the adapter method can effectively enhance the summarization performance of large language models.
 Future work should focus on increasing the scale of training data and optimizing summary conciseness by adjusting the maximum token length to further improve model performance.

-> **Future work**:
-> - Human evaluation of factual accuracy and coherence
-> - Domain-specific assessment of scientific terminology preservation
-> - Analysis of adapter performance across different scientific subdomains
-> - Detailed error analysis to guide future improvements

 ### 5.7 Challenges and Solutions